Cargo Repositories

 Unlike other package managers, Cargo packages contain the URL of the registry where they have been uploaded to.
 The Cargo client does not support a global URL replacement method, so the client can't modify dynamic URLs.
 Artifactory cannot change the URLs in each Cargo package because this would change the package checksum and the package would be considered compromised by the client.

-This limitation makes it difficult for Artifactory to enable Virtual repositories and Federation unless the following workaround solution is performed.
+This limitation makes it difficult for Artifactory to enable Virtual repositories and Federation unless you use the following workaround.

 Cargo Rewrite Workaround Solution